rapid7/metasploit-framework/Nightly-Installers.md

 # OS X graphical installation

 The latest OS X installer package can also be downloaded directly here: http://osx.metasploit.com/metasploitframework-latest.pkg, with the last 10 builds archived at http://osx.metasploit.com/.
 Simply download and launch the installer to install Metaploit Framework with all of its dependencies.
 Once installed, initially launch msfconsole as ```/opt/metasploit-framework/bin/msfconsole```.
-A series of prompts will helpy you setup a database and add Metasploit to your local PATH.
+A series of prompts will help you setup a database and add Metasploit to your local PATH.
 You can also follow the Linux instructions below to install in a single step.

 # Linux package details